rust-lang/rust/doc/adding_lints.md

 lint.
 Fortunately, you can use the clippy dev tools to handle this for you.
 We are naming our new lint `foo_functions` (lints are generally written in snake case), and we don't need type information so it will have an early pass type (more on this later on).
+If you're not sure if the name you chose fits the lint, take a look at our [lint naming guidelines][lint_naming].
 To get started on this lint you can run `cargo dev new_lint --name=foo_functions --pass=early --category=pedantic` (category will default to nursery if not provided).
 This command will create two files: `tests/ui/foo_functions.rs` and `clippy_lints/src/foo_functions.rs`, as well as run `cargo dev update_lints` to register the new lint.
 For cargo lints, two project hierarchies (fail/pass) will be created by default under `tests/ui-cargo`.

 Next, we'll open up these files and add our lint!